frankwwu/R-Knots/80 Cereals/80-Cereals.md

     keep_md: yes
 ---

 If you like to eat cereal and pay attention to the nutrition facts, you probably already have been misled.
-Manufacturers measure cereal nutrition by serving.
-However, most people in real life measure cereal by volume, for example, by cup.
-A serving can mean different volume or weight depending on manufacturers and the type of cereal.
-They are not directly compariable.
+The nutrition displayed on the cereal boxes is measured by serving, which is not a standardized unit.
+Each manufacturer has its own definition of serving.
+Further, the same manufacturer can have different definition of serving for different cereals.
+Therefore, a serving can mean different volume or weight depending on manufacturers and the type of cereal.
+They are not directly comparable.
 This makes nutrition facts on cereal boxes hard to understand, and ever misleading.

-This analysis compares cereal nutrition measured by serving and by cup, and attempt to work out a meaningful way to compare difference cereal nutrition.
+I asked about 20 people how they measure cereal.
+It turns out they all measure with volume, for example, by cup, by bowl, by hand, by visual observation, etc. None of them measure cereal by serving or by weight.
+This analysis compares cereal nutrition measured by serving and by cup, and attempt to work out a meaningful way to compare different cereal nutrition.

 ```r